Doris5102023/A-Simple-Sentiment-Analysis/README.md

 - 🎯 We train **TextCNN** and **TextLSTM** for 10 rounds (epochs)
 - 📦 Feed the bear 64 reviews at a time (batch size=64) with the Adam optimizer (its favorite trainer 🏋️)
 - 🏆 Save the best model weights (based on validation loss) as `TextCNN_best.pt`/`TextLSTM_best.pt` (golden medals 🥇 for the bear!)
-- 📊 Generate super cute plots:
+- 📊 Generate super plots:
   - Word frequency (which words are most common in positive/negative reviews 📝)
   - Text length distribution (how long are most reviews? 📏)
   - Training curves (see the bear's accuracy go up! 📈)